EazyPhantom/Dictionary-Based-Attack-MacOS-Tutorial-For-Dummies-zsh/README.md

 ## Description

-This tutorial focuses on the usage of Homebrew and Bettercap for launching a dictionary-based attack on a WiFi network, along with providing additional information such as downloading the tutorial, contributing guidelines, licensing, credits, and contact details.
+This project focuses on the usage of Homebrew and Bettercap for launching a dictionary-based attack on a WiFi network, along with providing additional information such as downloading the tutorial, contributing guidelines, licensing, credits, and contact details.

 # Download